munha1038/my-evolution-on-coding/README.md

 # my-evolution-on-coding
-this repository is my progress in coding. this is my progess on learn code;
-no projects are comming out of this no need to stay :)
+this repository is my progress in coding./n no projects are comming out of this no need to stay :)